SLVSE94G September 2018 – June 2024 TPS2663

 • C(IN) is the capacitance present at the input

-Some applications may require additional Transient Voltage Suppressor (TVS) to prevent transients from exceeding the Absolute Maximum Ratings of the device.
+Some applications can require additional Transient Voltage Suppressor (TVS) to prevent transients from exceeding the Absolute Maximum Ratings of the device.
 These transients can occur during positive and negative surge tests on the supply lines.
-In such applications it is recommended to place at least 1 µF of input capacitor.
+In such applications, TI recommends to place at least 1 µF of input capacitor.

-The circuit implementation with optional protection components (a ceramic capacitor, TVS and schottky diode) is shown in Figure 10-1.
+Figure 10-1 shows the circuit implementation with optional protection components (a ceramic capacitor, TVS and, Schottky diode).

 * Optional components needed for suppression of transients

-Figure 11-1 Circuit Implementation with Optional Protection Components for TPS2663x
+Figure 9-17 Circuit Implementation With Optional Protection Components for TPS2663x